BenWiederhake/emojiver/README.md

 For more info, see the [official website](https://benwiederhake.github.io/emojiver/).

+## License

+- All files written by me or by the program are available under CC0 (i.e. public domain to the extent possible).
+- The file `emoji-sequences.txt` is licensed under the "reproduce and distribute"-clause of https://www.unicode.org/copyright.html
+- Derivative files (especially `emoji-sequences-decided.json` and `emojiver_order.json`) are licensed under the "rights to use, copy, modify, merge, publish, distribute"-clause of https://www.unicode.org/license.txt

 ## Contribute

 Feel free to dive in!
 [Open an issue](https://github.com/BenWiederhake/emojiver/issues/new) or submit PRs.